BMH Birthing Center – Where Families Are Born!

 Finding the Right Doctor or Midwife

+Through its relationship with Brattleboro OB/GYN and Windham OB/GYN Associates, the Birthing Center has some of the best obstetricians in the area plus midwives and doulas.
 It is important that you find a doctor who shares your views of pregnancy and childbirth and with whom you can create a birth plan to best meet your needs.
-To find a doctor who’s right for you, scroll below to see a listing of our physicians, midwives and pediatricians or visit our Find a Doctor section.
+To find a doctor who’s right for you, visit our Find a Doctor section.

 - latch-on problems